Michael Pfleger: Jerry Springer and Howard Stern

 Pfleger has become one of the best known critics of The Jerry Springer Show, a controversial television program which was videotaped in Chicago.
 Believing the program to be immoral, he and his parishioners began picketing outside the show's studios in 1991.
 By 1998, he had organized a boycott of the show's advertisers. "[Springer is] glorifying violence every day....
 Calling a woman a ho and a bitch is sick.
 This is not normal behavior", he declared.
 The show's producers eventually claimed that they would attempt to decrease the number of on-stage fights on the program.

 Pfleger later targeted radio personality Howard Stern in response to Stern's late 2005 advertising campaign to promote his move to satellite radio.
 Pfleger specifically objected to a pair of Stern's billboards in Chicago that featured an image of the black power salute with the caption "Let freedom ring.
 And let it be rung by a stripper", a parody of a line in Martin Luther King Jr.'s 1963 "I Have a Dream" speech.
 Pfleger told the media, "As we prepare to celebrate Dr. King's birthday, we will not tolerate this kind of disrespect.
 We should not have to tolerate it in our communities."
 Viacom, the owner of the billboards, eventually removed the signs due to the protests.

 Pfleger received criticism from Stern's fans, who questioned Pfleger's commitment to freedom of speech.
 Jesse Jackson came to Pfleger's defense, saying, "There are two freedoms at issue here.
 They have the right to advertise, and we have the right to resist it in our community.
 Sometimes freedom is challenged by a community's tolerance level.
 I think Father Pfleger is a man of great dignity and has an acute social conscience.
 And he deserves our support."

-Outreach to prostitutes
+Outreach to sex workers

 In 2000, Pfleger received international attention for encouraging his parishioners to buy time from prostitutes as a means of inviting the women to counseling and job training.

 The Chicago Archdiocese largely distanced itself from Pfleger's activities, to which he responded, "How is what I'm doing not part of the gospel?
 The church leaders talk about evangelization.
 Well, if this isn't evangelization, I don't know what is."
 Saint Sabina raised several thousand dollars for his program, attracting many donors from outside their parish.
 St. Sabina has used similar methods to reach out to drug dealers.